flsoller/ff-hour-tracker/README.md

 # Technology

-The frontend features Angular.
-The backend uses Node with Express and Postgres.
+The frontend features Vue.
+The backend uses Node with Express, Prisma and Postgres.

 # Installation / Setup